wellguimaraes/jss-sheet-loader/README.md

 ## Keywords injection

-Combined with `jss-expand` plugin, you can use the following syntax:
+Combined with `jss-expand` and `jss-default-unit` plugin, you can use the following syntax:

 ```js
 export default {